https://www.deakin.edu.au/__data/assets/image/0006/1845690/20880_graduate-diploma-of-data-science-hero.jpg

 Communication

-Communicate data analytical solutions as appropriate to the context to inform, motivate and effect change utilising a range of verbal, graphical and written methods, recognising the needs of diverse audiences.
+Communicate in a professional context to inform, explain and drive sustainable innovation through data science and to motivate and effect change, utilising a range of verbal, graphical and written methods, recognising the needs of diverse audiences.

 Digital literacy